 Wall Washing Lights

-To install recessed lights using this technique, you first need to determine the spacing area.
+To install recessed lights using this, determine the spacing area.
 Divide the entire length of the wall by the wattage setting which is guided for wall washing.
-For example, 100 watt is recommended for 2 feet, 150 watts is recommended for 4 feet, and 150 watts is recommended for 3 feet.
-Once you get this calculation right, install the lights at the same distance.
+For eg, 100 watt is recommended for 2 feet, 150 watts is recommended for 4 feet, and 150 watts is recommended for 3 feet.
+Once you get the calculation right, install the lights at the same distance.

 Another popular technique is the grazing technique.
 This technique also is used for highlighting a focal point of the room.
 It may be a wall, a frame, or a fireplace.
 The process of determining the space between two recessed light fixtures is the same as that in wall washing technique.

 Techniques that space recessed lights to highlight an area, are totally different.
-Since these lights are not related to overall lighting of the room, you can subtly add the lights on the section of the room that you want to highlight.
-The spacing depends on a few different things, like the subject that you have selected to highlight and wattage of the light bulbs that you are using.
+Since these are not related to overall lighting of the room, you can subtly add the lights on the section that you want to highlight.
+The spacing depends on the subject that you have selected to highlight and wattage of the light bulbs that you are using.